 Substantial gains are possible in performance for an Engineering Diffractometer for Strain Measurement at the ESS, compared with existing sources.
 For such an instrument, the overriding requirement is the accurate measurement of a lattice parameter at a known location within the sample.
 The instrument is thus a powder diffractometer, modified to meet these specific requirements.
-Other issues include the requirement for considerable space and flexible prior setup of the instrument to allow for alignment of large samples as well as complicated sample environments.
+Other issues include the requirement for considerable space and flexible prior set-up of the instrument to allow for alignment of large samples as well as complicated sample environments.

 The Engineering diffractometer would require a high resolution moderator (decoupled).
-Neither the proposed H2 or H2O moderator options so far presented fully meet the needs of a strain measurement diffractometer.
+Neither the proposed H_2 or H_2O moderator options so far presented fully meet the needs of a strain measurement diffractometer.
 The possibility of obtaining higher resolutions using methane or hybrid moderators should be investigated.

 The instrument should be situated on the 50Hz target.
 Two broad classes of experiment use the instrument, on a wide range of materials.
-Firstly, measurement of lattice separation changes as a function of position in an actual component providing maps of the stresses remaining after production, joining or use.
-Secondly studies of the effect of stress, temperature and other environmental variables on the deformation of materials, providing a fundamental understanding of the mechanics of materials.
+Firstly. measurement of lattice separation changes as a function of position in an actual component providing maps of the stresses remaining after production, joining or Secondly studies of the effect of stress, temperature and other use. environmental variables on the deformation of materials, providing a fundamental understanding of the mechanics of materials.
 Both types of experiments provide information for process modelling, and materials development.
-In the former class, intensity is more important than monitoring a large range of peaks, hence would be run at 50Hz.
-The second class requires a greater wavelength window, hence would be run at 25 or even 16.67Hz.
+As for the first type, intensity is more important than monitoring a large number of peaks.
+These experiments are better off at 50Hz.
+The second type of experiments requires a larger wavelength window and would be performed better at 25 or even 16.67Hz.